mose/docker-tools/README.md

 docker-tools
 ============

 A set of shell tools for easier docker playground.
+It's just one file `.docker-tools` that you source in you shell rcfile (or just source when you need).
+It's also a kind of a pretext for playing with shell, from my part.

 Manual Install
 ---------------